What Is a Buyer Agent and How Can One Help You Buy Better?

 • How do you negotiate and what strategies do you use?

-Signs of a committed agent
+Signs of a compromised agent

-A good Buyer Agent stands out for:
+A good Buyer Agent is distinguished by:

 • Clear communication and quick responses.